 We're off to East Africa and Uganda's 'Land of Champions'.
-Our local guide Najim Mahmoud is about to take us on a running tour of Kapchorwa.
+US pro runner Najim Mahmoud is about to take us on a running tour of Kapchorwa.

 Tell us a little about yourself and your relationship with running?